 We are moving from a world of linear businesses which create and push out value to consumers to a world of networked systems which allow users to create and exchange value with each other.
 Weâ€™re moving form straight lines to networks, form Pipes to Platforms.
 Pipes rely on centralization and control and often develop inefficient bottlenecks in the form of gatekeepers.
 Increasingly, we are seeing industries being transformed by networked platforms that connect resources with needs by using data and creating a community of trust.
 Industries as diverse as education, healthcare, travel and transportation are being disrupted by platforms that connect disparate resources and skills with the people who need them the most.

 This keynote lays out the shift from Pipes to Platforms, taking examples from multiple industries.
-It lays out the key drivers for this shift and a set of design principles that separate the successful platforms from the unsuccessful ones in the sharing economy.
+It lays out the key drivers for this shift and a set of design principles that separate the successful platforms from the unsuccessful ones in the sharing economy

+Connected users, participatory cultures and data conspire together to disrupt traditional industries.
 Airbnb, Uber, YouTube, Wikipedia and Napster have repeatedly demonstrated patterns that we see in markets disrupted by networked platforms.
 By redefining who can produce, instituting new curation and trust mechanisms and leveraging data for real-time matchmaking, these platforms threaten the core principles that govern value creation for their traditional counterparts.

-This keynote lays out the three structural inefficiencies that exist across industries that allow platforms to create alternate business models and pull user activity to themselves, eating away business from incumbents.
+This keynote lays out the structural inefficiencies that exist across industries that allow platforms to create alternate business models and pull user activity to themselves, eating away business from incumbents.
 It also lays out key principles for executives to ensure that their businesses adapts to the networked economy while appropriately leveraging their traditional assets.

 The Interaction Economy: Why the future of business is enabling interactions